HestHub/nix-config/blog.md

 - burned it to a USB stick
 - Booted from USB

-From the live boot enivronment we can poke around and get a feel for the system, but here its hard to tell it apart from other distros, and like many other we can use a graphical installation wizard to permantenlty install the OS.
+From the live boot environment, we can poke around and get a feel for the system, but here, it's hard to tell it apart from other distros, and like many others, we can use a graphical installation wizard to permanently install the OS.

-Otherwise a normal installation wizard, i setup my locale, keyboard, user, desktop manager and hardrive partitioning.
+Otherwise, a normal installation wizard, I set up my locale, keyboard, user, desktop manager, and hard drive partitioning.
-The only thing sticking out is the option to "Allow unfree software".
+The only thing sticking out is the option to "Allow unfree software."
-The default behaivour of nix is to only allow free, open source software, and you have to opt in to allow propriatary software to be installed on your system.
+The default behavior of Nix is to only allow free, open-source software, and you have to opt in to allow proprietary software installation on your system.

 TODO picture of installation

 ### first boot

-Everything installed, and after a quick rebbot, its time to take a look at the OS.
+Everything is installed, and after a quick reboot, it's time to take a look at the OS.

-During the installation, two very important nix files have been generated: the config files.
+During the installation, two very important Nix files have been generated right away: the config files.

-In nixos, we dont have access to a package manger like apt, or a software center to install new software,instead we have to use these configuration files if we want to add something new.
+In nixos, we don't have access to a package manager like apt or a software center to install new software.
+Instead, we have to use these configuration files if we want to add something new.

-firstly is the hardware-configuration.nix, this file tells nix what hardware its working with, CPU architecture, hard-drives, network card, and also sets up the firmware we need, sets CPU architecture and points out hard-drive partitions.
+First is the hardware configuration.
+This file tells nix what hardware it's working with, including CPU architecture, hard drives, and a network card.
+It also sets up the firmware we need, sets the CPU architecture, and points out hard drive partitions.

-In short, hardware config lives here, and is something managed by nix itself, we dont edit this file by hand.
+In short, hardware config lives here and is something managed by Nix itself; we don't edit this file by hand.

 ``` nix
 # Do not modify this file!
 It was generated by ‘nixos-generate-config’